Developer Guide

 schedules displayed and to assign the schedule to the first tutor instead.
 The command is parsed in AddressBookParser.

-.
-An EditScheduleCommand object is then constructed with this EditScheduleDescriptor
+Schedule.
+An EditScheduleCommand object is then constructed with this EditScheduleDescriptor and the

 specified schedule index.